Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport in a commutative noetherian ring

 \subsection{Setting and notation}

-Let $R$ be a commutative noetherian ring.
-Our main objects of study are complexes of $R$-modules, primarily in the derived category $\D(R)$.
-Briefly, a {\em complex} of $R$-modules is a $\Z$-graded $R$-module along with a differential whose square is zero.
-A complex $C$, whose differential is understood to be $\del_C$, is written as
+Let $R$ be a commutative noetherian ring throughout this paper.
+Our main objects of study are complexes of $R$-modules, primarily in the derived category $\D(R)$, which we now briefly describe.

+A {\em complex of $R$-modules}, or {\em $R$-complex} for short, is a $\Z$-graded $R$-module along with a differential whose square is zero.
+An $R$-complex $C$, whose differential is understood to be $\del_C$, is written as

 where we primarily index cohomologically.
-We say that a complex $C$ is {\em bounded on the left (respectively, right)} if $C^i=0$ for $i\ll0$ (respectively, $C^i=0$ for $i\gg0$).
-For complexes $C$, $D$, the tensor product complex $C\otimes_R D$ and $\Hom$ complex $\Hom_R(C,D)$ are defined as direct sum and direct product totalizations of their corresponding double complexes, respectively.
+We say that an $R$-complex $C$ is {\em bounded on the left (respectively, right)} if $C^i=0$ for $i\ll0$ (respectively, $C^i=0$ for $i\gg0$).
+For $R$-complexes $C$ and $D$, the total tensor product complex $C\otimes_R D$ and total Hom complex $\Hom_R(C,D)$ are defined as direct sum and direct product totalizations of their corresponding double complexes, respectively.
+An $R$-complex $C$ is {\em acyclic} if $\H^i(C)=0$ for all $i\in \Z$.

-The {\em homotopy category} $\K(R)$ is the category whose objects are complexes of $R$-modules and morphisms are chain maps up to chain homotopy.
-If we also invert all quasi-isomorphisms between complexes (chain maps that induce an isomorphism on cohomology), we obtain the {\em (unbounded) derived category} of $R$, denoted $\D(R)$.
-We use $\simeq$ to denote isomorphisms in $\D(R)$ (i.e., to indicate that two complexes are quasi-isomorphic).
+The {\em homotopy category} $\K(R)$ is the category whose objects are $R$-complexes and morphisms are degree zero chain maps up to chain homotopy.
+If we also invert all quasi-isomorphisms (morphisms of $R$-complexes which induce an isomorphism on cohomology), we obtain the {\em derived category} of $R$, denoted $\D(R)$.
+We use the symbol $\simeq$ to denote isomorphisms in $\D(R)$ (i.e., to indicate there is a diagram of quasi-isomorphisms between two complexes).
 For details on complexes, homotopies, and the derived category, see for example \cite{Avr98} or \cite[Chapter 10]{Wei94}.

-We say a complex $F$ is {\em semiflat} if $F^i$ is flat for $i\in \Z$ and $F\otimes_R-$ preserves quasi-isomorphisms.
-A complex $P$ is {\em semiprojective} if $P^i$ is projective for $i\in \Z$ and $\Hom_R(P,-)$ preserves quasi-isomorphisms.
-Dually, a complex $I$ is {\em semiinjective} if $I^i$ is injective for $i\in \Z$ and $\Hom_R(-,I)$ preserves quasi-isomorphisms.
-(These are the same as the ``DG-flat/projective/injective'' complexes of \cite{AF91}.)
-Every complex $M\in \D(R)$ has a {\em semiprojective resolution} (and hence also a {\em semiflat resolution}) $F\xrightarrow{\simeq}M$ (for existence of such resolutions, see \cite[Proposition 5.6]{Spa88} and also \cite[1.6]{AF91}); similarly, semiinjective resolutions exist.
+We say an $R$-complex $F$ is {\em semi-flat} if $F^i$ is flat for $i\in \Z$ and $F\otimes_R-$ preserves quasi-isomorphisms.
+An $R$-complex $P$ is {\em semi-projective} if $P^i$ is projective for $i\in \Z$ and $\Hom_R(P,-)$ preserves quasi-isomorphisms.
+Dually, an $R$-complex $I$ is {\em semi-injective} if $I^i$ is injective for $i\in \Z$ and $\Hom_R(-,I)$ preserves quasi-isomorphisms.
+(These are the ``DG-flat/projective/injective'' complexes of \cite{AF91}.)
+Every $R$-complex $M$ has a {\em semi-projective resolution} (and hence also a {\em semi-flat resolution}) $F\xrightarrow{\simeq}M$ (for existence of such resolutions, see \cite[Proposition 5.6]{Spa88} and also \cite[1.6]{AF91}); similarly, semi-injective resolutions exist.
 This extends the classical notions of projective, flat, and injective resolutions of modules.